nilaybesli/todo_app_case/README.md

 Features

-User Authentication: Users can register and log in.
+-User Authentication: Users can register and log in.

-Todo Management: Create, update, and delete Todo items.
+-Todo Management: Create, update, and delete Todo items.

-View Todos categorized as "Completed" or "Uncompleted".
+-View Todos categorized as "Completed" or "Uncompleted".

-Todos are displayed sorted by creation date.
+-Todos are displayed sorted by creation date.

-Search Todos by content.
+-Search Todos by content.

-Completed Todos are hidden from the "Uncompleted" list.
+-Completed Todos are hidden from the "Uncompleted" list.

-State Management: Utilizes GetX for state management.
+-State Management: Utilizes GetX for state management.

 ## Screenshots